Trick question – there is no “right” way to rank your relationships.

 You feed those relationships in dribs and drabs, watering those plants in three hour bursts at the bar, over dinner, at movie night…

 And you don’t seem to have the undivided attention and space to explore each other and reflect on your own evolution the way that you used to.

-Of course, it’s natural that the available to you for those friendship in your early 20s or teens simply isn’t available anymore.
+Of course, it’s natural that you simply don’t have the same kind of time that you did in your early 20s or teens to devote to friendships…

 But why do we classify sleepovers as childish?
 Don’t we now, as children in adult skins, more than ever need the wisdom and affection of our intimate friendships?

 Why do we find ourselves trying to glue friendships to the ends of our lives instead of baking them into our modus operandi?

 Despite it being our only real education on romance, marriage is tough.

 And it’s tough for a few reasons – any relationship where two people spend so much time together will be fraught with mishaps.
 But we also spend a significant portion of our adulthoods engaged in trial by fire…